 - Digital phenotyping

-We use digital footprints, ethically acquired from personal devices, to quantify personal characteristics, behaviours, emotions and cognitive states.
+We use digital footprints, ethically acquired from personal devices, to quantify personal characteristics, behaviors, emotions and cognitive states.

 By coupling digital phenotyping with AI, we make the shift from episodic to continuous mental healthcare and develop mental health tools tailored to each individual.